 When I wrote the first Top 5 of Cyprus after Portugal’s win in 2017, I noted that Cyprus now carried the dubious record of having entered Eurovision the most times without a win.
-Unlike pre-win Portugal, they had at least reached the top 5 on a couple of occasions; however, I wasn’t expecting Cyprus to come so close to winning the contest for the first time, but they very nearly did!
+Unlike pre-win Portugal, they had at least reached the top 5 on a couple of occasions; however, I wasn’t expecting Cyprus to come so close to winning the contest for the first time so soon after saying that, but they very nearly did!
 You won’t be surprised to see their first ever runner up enter this top 5…

-Of course with the addition of 2018’s entry to the top 5, one song has had to go and is isn’t the song that I put in at number 5 last time, but actually what I placed at 4!
+Of course with that addition of 2018’s entry to the top 5, one song had to go from my original top 5 and it isn’t the song that I put in at number 5 last time, but actually what I placed at 4!
 That means we say goodbye to Ivi Adamou “La La Love” I am afraid – but with Eleni entering the top 5, we do keep a big Cypriot party banger here.

 5. Anna Vissi “Mono i agapi” (1982, 5th place, 85 points)